academe/SagePay-Integration/README.md

 use Academe\SagePay\Psr7\Model;
 use Academe\SagePay\Psr7\Factory;

-// Set up auth details object.
+// Set up authentication details object.

 $auth = new Model\Auth('vendor-name', 'your-key', 'your-password');

 // Also the endpoint.
 // This one is set as the test API endpoint.

 $endpoint = new Model\Endpoint(Model\Endpoint::MODE_TEST);

 // Request object to construct the session key message.

 $key_request = new Request\CreateSessionKey($endpoint, $auth);

 // HTTP client to send this message.
+// Tip: make sure the client does not raise an exception on a non-2xx response.
+// That way the errors are all collected here consistently (the ResponseFactory
+// can return an error collection when it detects errors).
+// e.g. new Client(['http_errors' => false])

 $client = new Client();

 // You should turn HTTP error exceptions off so that this package can handle all HTTP return codes.

 $client = new Client(['http_errors' => false]);

 // Send the PSR-7 message.
 Note *everything* needed is in this message.